hakonlyn/Privat/assignment1/README.md

 **Task - Install gradle:**

 The first task of this lab is to install gradle by following the instructions [here](https://docs.gradle.org/current/userguide/installation.html).
 Install Gradle for the respective operating systems (Windows/Linux/Mac) you have.

+**Task - Install necessary toos:**
+Mac users you may have to install Command line tools.
+If you install xcode it might be automatically done.
+If you have newer version of macos (Mojave) you can install from app store.
+But if have older version of mac (High Sierra) install appropriate older version of command line tools from (here)[https://developer.apple.com/download/more/]

+In Windows you may have to install gitbash (here)[https://git-scm.com/download/win]

 **Task - Create an application:**